 · Answer customer queries and more

-Given the immense advantages a business can enjoy by hiring Canva virtual assistants, it's high time you get one on board.
+Given the immense advantages a business can enjoy by virtual assistant outsourcing, it's high time you get one on board.

 Hiring a virtual assistant is pretty simple.
-All you need to do is schedule a free consultation with Wishup or send them an email at [email protected]
+All you need to do is schedule a free consultation with a virtual assistant company, Wishup, or send them an email at [email protected]

 What the future holds